 Who can speak at the meeting

-- Only one person will normally be able to speak against a planning application and only one will be able to speak in support of it
+- Two people will normally be able to speak against a planning application and two will be able to speak in support of it

-- We will accept the first request we receive to speak (either for or against an application).
-If we receive two or more requests, we may ask the registered speaker and the other parties if we can share their contact details.
+- We will accept the first two requests we receive to speak (either for or against an application).
+If we receive three or more requests, we may ask the registered speakers and the other parties if we can share their contact details.
 This is so they can discuss the points they want to be put to the committee, or to agree a nominated speaker to speak on behalf of all

 - We will let you know as soon as possible if we have registered you to speak